Back to Embedded Workforce

 Productiv Team

-Embedded operations is a workforce deployment and management model in which an external operator—like Productiv—takes over production execution inside your facility.
-Rather than supplying staffing agency headcount to fill roles, an embedded operations partner brings management systems, process engineering, supervision, labor deployment, and outcome accountability.
-The client retains their facility, equipment, and brand.
+Embedded operations is a model where an external operator — like Productiv — takes over production execution inside your facility.
+Not staffing agency headcount.
+A full operating system: management, process engineering, supervision, quality controls, and outcome accountability.
+You keep your facility and equipment.
 The operator runs the work.

-The model sits between two more familiar options: hiring your own workforce and managing everything internally, or shipping inventory to a third-party warehouse and letting the 3PL handle fulfillment entirely.
-Embedded operations is neither.
-It is operator-as-a-service inside the client’s four walls.
+It sits between two familiar options: managing everything internally with your own workforce, or moving inventory to a 3PL's warehouse entirely.
+Embedded is neither.
+It is operator-as-a-service inside your four walls.

-Understanding what embedded operations actually is—and what it is not—matters because the term is applied loosely across the industry.
-Some companies call any managed services arrangement “embedded operations.”
-The defining feature of a genuine embedded operations model is accountability transfer: the external operator owns the outcome, not just the labor supply.
+The term gets applied loosely.
+The defining feature of a genuine embedded model is accountability transfer — the operator owns the outcome, not just the labor supply.

 Embedded Operations vs. Staffing Agencies

-The most important distinction in embedded operations is the one between a staffing agency and an embedded operations partner.
-The difference is not cosmetic.
+The difference between a staffing agency and an embedded operations partner is not cosmetic.
 It determines who owns the process, who manages performance, and who absorbs the cost of failure.
+The table below captures the key dimensions.

 DimensionStaffing AgencyEmbedded Operations Partner